ppetrou/petrospetrou.co.uk/jekyllrb/root/_posts/2022-10-08-dns-browser-vs-os-lookup.markdown

 ---
 layout: post
 title:  "Who does the DNS Lookup?
 The browser or the operating system?"
-date:   2022-10-09 14:00:00 +0100
+date:   2022-10-10 20:00:00 +0100
 categories: os
 tags: dns, linux, resolver
 ---

 A common interview question for infrastructure roles is "Who does the DNS Lookup?
 The browser or the Operating System".
-When I was asked this question lots of years ago my mind started spinning and was doing endless loops on what is the correct answer!
-Either was looking possible and could not justify what is the correct one.
-I ended up replying "The Browser" and was not sure if it was the correct answer but since this day I always wanted to research this further.
+A few years ago when I had this question from a UK FS Consultancy, my mind started spinning and was doing endless loops on what could be the correct answer.
+As a passionate programmer I tend to overthink and my mind generates lots of possible solutions so I was not sure.
+I ended up replying "The Browser" and since this day I always wanted to research this further and see if this was correct or not :)

 In this blog I will present my analysis on this and walk you through the DNS lookup process.